florgard/lovela/DOC.md

 Other principles should probably also be considered, but that's beyond my limited knowledge of non-western cultures.

-## lovela should be accessible and relevant regardless of the user's technical level
+## Accessible and relevant regardless of the user's technical level

 lovela should be accessible for beginners and people without rigorous knowledge of programming.